Tulum Travel Guide

 There are, generally, three periods to visit Tulum.
 Depending on your preferences and budget, you may want to visit at different times of the year

 The weather is at its warmest (32° to 38° most days) and very humid.
-It is relatively quiet but there’s still enough tourism to have some busy bars and restaurants.
-Prices are average for Tulum (similar to what you would encounter in a European city).
+It is relatively quiet but there’s still year-round tourism and expats, so there are some busy bars and restaurants.
+Prices are average for Tulum.
 At this time of the year, there is sometimes a large quantity of seaweed on the sea shore also called sargazo, which may make tourism and prices lower.
-If you want to explore water spots other than the beach, there are plenty.
-Check out my favourite hidden cenotes.
+If you want to swim and explore water spots other than the beach, there are plenty: check out my favourite hidden cenotes.
 This period is best if you have a budget but still want to have a full Tulum experience.

-The height of the tropical season just finished to reveal milder warmth (27°-32°).
-It starts getting chilly at night but the beaches are at their best: clean and quiet.
-This off-season period is very relaxed: prices may drop and visitors are less abundant.
+Mildly warm weather (28°-32°).
+It can get chilly at night and there might be occasional rain, but it’s generally dry and the beaches are at their best: clean and quiet.
+This off-season period is very relaxed.
 It is the perfect time to explore the beautiful surrounding nature.
 There are a few good hidden spots around Tulum: see my favourite excursions here.
-This period is best if you don’t like crowds and enjoy quiet tropical landscapes.
+This period is best if you don’t like crowds and enjoy quiet tropical landscapes and wildlife.

-The high season of Tulum features nice temperatures (25°-30°) with a cold breeze at night and turquoise sea waters.
+The high season of Tulum features nice temperatures (27°-30°) with a cold breeze at night and turquoise sea waters.
 It is the liveliest time in Tulum: festivals and busy restaurants (as well as busy roads) are on the menu, especially around the New Year and the following few weeks.
 High season is also the most expensive time to stay on the Riviera Maya.
 Check out my top tacos restaurants for an authentic experience without breaking your budget.
-If you like unique large-scale experiences, electronic music hotspots, and hippie trendsetters, this is your moment.
+If you like unique large-scale experiences, electronic music, and trendsetters, this is your moment.

 The residence KI Tulum in Aldea Zama.